dsin85691/SSBA_For_Counterfactuals/README.md

 # Notice #

-Due to some errors and issues in the paper related to questions of similarity in terms of work, we will be pulling the paper by Tuesday, November 4th.
-We are sorry for this inconvenience.
-The repository will be left open until further notice.
-During this time, we will refine our work for further differentiation and make sure that our method is clearly different from any other methodology.
+Since the paper is already public, we will leave the repository open.

 # Optimal Point for Boundary Approximation (OPBA) for Counterfactual Explanations